Lemick/hibernate-query-asserts/README.md

 Hibernate is a powerful ORM, but you need to have control over the executed SQL queries to avoid huge performance problems (N+1 selects, silent updates, batch insert not working, etc...)

-You can enable SQL query logging, this is a great help in dev, but this tool helps you to count the executed queries by Hibernate in your integration tests.
+You can enable SQL query logging, this is a great help in dev, but it can varies until production.

+This tool helps you to count the real executed queries by Hibernate in your integration tests.

-It consists of just an Hibernate SQL inspector service and a Spring Test Listener that enable it (so no proxy around the Datasource)
+It consists of just an Hibernate SQL inspector service and a Spring Test Listener that controls it (no proxy around the Datasource)

 ## Example